yracine/device-type.myautomatic/README.md

 /**************************************************************************************************/

-a) From your phone or tablet, within the smartThings app and on the main screen, click on '+' at the bottom, under SmartApps, scroll down to My Apps, and execute MyAutomaticServiceMgr.

-<b>If you have upgraded to the new UI, click on the Smartapps link in the upper section of any of the following
-screens: Home & Marketspace, and then MyApps (last item in the list).</b>
+<b>Click on the Smartapps link in the upper section of the following Marketsspace screen (last icon at the bottom), and then MyApps (last item in the list).</b>

 b) The smartapp will ask you to authenticate on the Automatic portal (by pressing Next on the first page)